coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 whatever values the character would otherwise have, whether they are better or worse.
-These values cannot be modified by any means short of ridding the character of the *Orb.* A character possessing an *Orb of Dragonkind* is immune to the breath weapon---but only the breath weapon---of the dragon variety keyed to the *Orb.* Finally, a character possessing an *Orb* can herself use the breath weapon of the dragon in the *Orb* three times per day.
+These values cannot be modified by any means short of ridding the character of the *Orb.* A character possessing an *Orb of Dragonkind* is immune to the breath weapon—but only the breath weapon—of the dragon variety keyed to the *Orb.* Finally, a character possessing an *Orb* can herself use the breath weapon of the dragon in the *Orb* three times per day.

 All *Orbs of Dragonkind* can be used to communicate verbally and visually with the possessors of the other *Orbs.* The owner of an *Orb* knows whether there are dragons within 10 miles at all times.
-For dragons of the *Orb*'s particular variety, the range is 100 miles.
-If within 1 mile of a dragon of the *Orb*'s variety, the wielder can determine the exact location and age of the creature.
+For dragons of the *Orb*’s particular variety, the range is 100 miles.
+If within 1 mile of a dragon of the *Orb*’s variety, the wielder can determine the exact location and age of the creature.
 The bearer of one of these *Orbs* earns the enmity forever of all dragonkind for profiting by the enslavement of one of their kin, even if she later loses the